nadinezab/bank-marketing/README.md

 * **Ressources**

-A collection of [helper functions] (https://github.com/nadinezab/bank-marketing/blob/master/resources.py) defined in the project and saved in `resources.py` for future use.
+A collection of [helper functions](https://github.com/nadinezab/bank-marketing/blob/master/resources.py) defined in the project and saved in `resources.py` for future use.

 * **Blog Post**

-A [blog post](https://towardsdatascience.com/who-to-call-a-classification-project-with-a-twist-e2577482d176?source=friends_link&sk=b7d2d3e48c422aeddc6b5c4796866a4a) on Medium was created as part of this project as published in Towards Data Science.
+A [blog post](https://towardsdatascience.com/who-to-call-a-classification-project-with-a-twist-e2577482d176?source=friends_link&sk=b7d2d3e48c422aeddc6b5c4796866a4a) on Medium was created as part of this project and published in Towards Data Science.

 ## Results and recommendations